 Near-Earth asteroids (NEAs) are asteroids that travel to within 1.3AU (195 million kilometers/121 million miles) of the Sun.
-An AU is an astronomical unit and it is equal to the mean distance from the Sun to the Earth (approximately 93 million miles or 150 million kilometers).
-As of March 2012, over 8000 NEAs had been discovered.
-About 840 are 1 kilometer (.6 mile) across or larger.
+An AU is an astronomical unit and it is equal to the mean distance from the Sun to the Earth (approximately 150 million kilometers or 93 million miles).
+As of June 2015, over 872 NEAs larger than 1 kilometer (.6 mile) have been discovered.
 NEAs are classified into three groups:

 Most Near-Earth asteroids are believed to be main belt asteroids that were knocked out of the belt by collisions with other asteroids and/or by the gravitational forces of Jupiter.
 Some NEAs may actually be remnants of dead comets.
 The orbits of Near-Earth asteroids are thought to be influenced by gravitational interactions with the Sun or terrestrial planets or by collisions with other bodies.

 The largest known Near-Earth asteroid is 1036 Ganymed with a diameter of nearly 41 kilometers (25.5 miles).
 Scientists are working to identify Near-Earth asteroids with diameters of 1 kilometer (0.6 mile) or more that may pose a danger of colliding with the Earth.

 What's a PHA?